 If you have nail pitting, your doctor will likely ask about your medical history and perform a physical exam.

-They may also order blood tests to check for vitamin deficiencies or other conditions that could be causing your nail pitting.
+They may also order blood tests to check for vitamin deficiencies or other conditions causing your nail pitting.

 It’s also important to avoid self-diagnosis and self-treatment, as some conditions can cause similar symptoms.